 - Privacy and confidentiality: While this should be an issue for any form of assessment, it can be even more important for video and audio files where students can easily be identified and may be particularly concerned about content finding its way into the public domain or being seen outside of the context for which it was created.

 - While video sharing platforms such as YouTube can make it very simple for students to share videos online they do not make it easy to do so completely securely.
 Consider using Google Drive which uses the YouTube facilities for delivering video but gives far more fine-grained access control over who can see your video.
 Be wary of third party services that may seem to offer useful functionality for creating or sharing media without close inspection of their terms and conditions, particularly with regards to the security of student’s personal data.
-See our blog post on the use of external services for more guidance on this.
+See our guidance on using supported vs. unsupported tools for more information.

 - Anonymity: A big concern for much summative work is preserving the anonymity of students throughout the marking process “except where unfeasible” (Guide to assessment and Feedback, p.49).
 Clearly where students are appearing in videos or audio files preserving anonymity could be said to be unfeasible.